Wells Fargo & Company Trims Ambarella (NASDAQ:AMBA) Target Price to $105.00

-Ambarella (NASDAQ:AMBA – Get Rating) had its price objective reduced by Wells Fargo & Company from $110.00 to $105.00 in a report issued on Wednesday, The Fly reports.
-They currently have an overweight rating on the semiconductor company’s stock.
+Ambarella (NASDAQ:AMBA – Get Rating) had its price target trimmed by Wells Fargo & Company to $105.00 in a research note issued to investors on Tuesday, Stock Target Advisor reports.

-Several other equities analysts have also issued reports on the company.
-Craig Hallum lowered their price target on Ambarella from $170.00 to $100.00 in a research report on Wednesday, June 1st.
-Bank of America lowered their price target on Ambarella from $85.00 to $75.00 and set an underperform rating for the company in a research report on Wednesday, June 29th.
-Stifel Nicolaus lowered their price target on Ambarella from $130.00 to $125.00 in a research report on Wednesday, June 1st.
-Needham & Company LLC lowered their price target on Ambarella from $175.00 to $120.00 and set a buy rating for the company in a research report on Wednesday, June 1st.
-Finally, KeyCorp lowered their price target on Ambarella from $120.00 to $100.00 and set an overweight rating for the company in a research report on Wednesday.
-Two equities research analysts have rated the stock with a sell rating, two have assigned a hold rating and fourteen have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Ambarella has an average rating of Moderate Buy and an average price target of $125.13.
+AMBA has been the subject of several other reports.
+Jefferies Financial Group dropped their target price on Ambarella from $160.00 to $136.00 in a report on Friday, May 27th.
+Bank of America decreased their price target on Ambarella from $85.00 to $75.00 and set an underperform rating on the stock in a research note on Wednesday, June 29th.
+Needham & Company LLC decreased their price target on Ambarella from $175.00 to $120.00 and set a buy rating on the stock in a research note on Wednesday, June 1st.
+Deutsche Bank Aktiengesellschaft decreased their price target on Ambarella from $100.00 to $75.00 in a research note on Wednesday, July 20th.
+Finally, Rosenblatt Securities decreased their price target on Ambarella from $125.00 to $110.00 and set a buy rating on the stock in a research note on Wednesday, August 31st.
+Two research analysts have rated the stock with a sell rating, two have issued a hold rating and fourteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of Moderate Buy and a consensus price target of $125.13.

 Insider Buying and Selling at Ambarella